-Depending on where in the CNS demyelination occurs, MS can have both physical and cognitive impacts on a person.
+Depending on where in the CNS demyelination occurs, MS can physically and mentally impact a person.
 In some instances, MS can lead to serious limitations and disabilities that drastically impair one’s day-to-day life — including their dating or love life.

 10 dos and don’ts of dating with multiple sclerosis

-Here are some things you should do when it comes to MS and relationships or exploring dating with multiple sclerosis.
+Here are some things you should do regarding MS and relationships or exploring dating with multiple sclerosis.

 That time is different for everyone, and it depends on several factors.
-Some people will want to tell someone they’re dating about their MS immediately.
-Some people may prefer not to disclose their MS to a new partner until the relationship is serious, if at all.
+Some people will immediately want to tell someone they’re dating about their MS. Some may prefer not to disclose their MS to a new partner until the relationship is serious, if at all.

 Women and men with MS can be successful parents of happy, healthy children.
 The disease process and treatments to manage MS may pose challenges for some people.

-3. Do learn about how MS may affect your family planning
+3. Learn about how MS may affect your family planning

 One of the dos of MS and dating is to know that the disability does not mean you cannot have a family, even as it affects your family planning.
 MS should not get in the way of being successful parents of healthy children.